 What kind of strategy do you guys think about?

 Um, me, well I've been pondering military history, and how lessons of the past could apply in modern times.
 This past week, I'd read a biography on one of the great military minds of all time.
-The book was 'Scipio Africanus' by Hart who drew heavily on the ancient biographers Polybius and Livy.
+The

 Written back in 1929, it covered the battles at a detailed level and known life of the one general who put Rome on the path to greatness, Scipio.
 He's even mentioned in the Italian national anthem because of the legendary battlefield antics, both tactical and strategic.